lightly-io/workshop-sustainable-productivity/script.md

 There are a bunch of apps and trinkets, like a headband that helps you meditate using bio-feedback, to help you with your practice.
 Headspace is the most popular but also the most expensive.
 In the notes to this workshop, you'll find links to great books, apps, and tools to help you.

+Remember this: meditation is like jogging.
+It's simple.
+The hard thing is actually taking the time.
+It's easy to get caught up in different techniques, traditions, apps - but that mostly keeps you away from actually doing it.
+Don't let anyone sell you anything.
+There are no licenses required to start meditating.
+It's like jogging.
+If you want get advanced - sure, perhaps it's good to have an experienced trainer.
+But for most of us, that's not the case.

 ## Group discussions
 Make groups of 3-5 people and discuss how you could increase your teams calm and focus.
 In ten minutes I'll play a song, and that's your cue to stop talking.
+I'll then ask you to share your reflections with the group at large.

+[wait 10 minutes]

 ## General discussion
 [ask the groups if any of them wish to share what they came up with]

 ## Summary
 - What looks/feels productive might not actually be.
-Be very selective with your attention - it is your most critical resource.
+Be very selective with your attention.
+It is your most critical resource.
-- Investing time in managing your wetware has high ROI, because everything else you do depends on it.
+- Investing time in managing your brain has high ROI, because everything else you do depends on it.
 - Mindfulness meditation is the best way to increase your ability to stay calm and focused (that I'm aware of).

-## Bonus topics
-[If there is time available, ask the participants if they'd like some more information on any of these topics:]

-- Main causes of stress
-- Yoga in relationship to mindfulness & meditation
-- Deep breathing
-- Gratitude & perspective
-- The pro's of not being mindful
-- Zen
-- Meditation & achievement
-- Emotional intelligence
-- Breathing
-- Types of meditation
-- Other ways to train mindfulness
-- The neuroscience of distraction

-## Q&A
+As I said in the beginning, this is just a brief introduction to all of this field of thought.
+There is so much more to learn, test and discuss.

+I'll stick around for as long as you want to, but if you'd rather keep in touch online, you can reach me on ...

 ## Contact information
-- Find me on Twitter: @mattisern
+- Twitter: @mattisern
 - LinkedIn: Mattis Erngren
 - Email: mattis@lightly.io

-You can find all the notes for this workshop, including suggested further reading, on GitHub: github.com/mattisern
+You can find all the notes for this workshop, including suggested further reading, on GitHub: [github.com/mattisern](http://github.com/mattisern)

 I'll be sticking around to answer more of your questions and discussing this.
 Thank you so much for your time!